Sea Buckthorn Contains Over 190 Bio-Active Substances

 - Disperse Dampness

-As a berry there is some sweetness to it but its main taste is sour.
-This is reflective of its vitamin C content (1.35 mg per 1 gram).
+As a berry, there is some sweetness to it but its main taste is sour.
+This is reflective of its vitamin C content (1.2 mg per 1 gram).
 Estimates say that berries have ten to fifteen times the content of C as oranges.
 In a powdered form this is concentrated down even more.

 The sour taste also points to the hepatoprotective nature how it supports the liver.
 Studies have shown an anti-fatty liver and anti-cirrhosis effect.*

-It also appears to have a insulin regulating effect too and overall is helpful to digestion.*
+It also appears to have an insulin regulating effect too and overall is helpful to digestion.*

 Sea Buckthorn Dosage and Instructions